milvus-io/milvus-docs/site/en/guides/index.md

 ### FLAT

-If FLAT index is used, the vectors are stored in an array of float/binary data without any compression.
-At search time, all indexed vectors are decoded sequentially and compared to the query vectors.
+If FLAT index is used, the vectors are stored in an array of float/binary data without any compression. during searching vectors, all indexed vectors are decoded sequentially and compared to the query vectors.

 FLAT index provides 100% query recall rate.
-Compared to other indexes, it is the most efficient indexing method when number of queries is small.
+Compared to other indexes, it is the most efficient indexing method when the number of queries is small.

 ### IVF_FLAT

 IVF (Inverted File) is an index type based on quantization.
-It divides the points in space into `nlist` units by clustering method.
-At search time, it compares the distances between the target vector and the center of all the units, and then select the `nprobe` nearest unit.
+It divides the points in space into `nlist` units by clustering method. during searching vectors, it compares the distances between the target vector and the center of all the units, and then select the `nprobe` nearest unit.
 Then, it compares all the vectors in these selected cells to get the final result.

-IVF_FLAT is the most basic IVF index, and the encoding data stored in each unit is consistent with the original data.
+IVF_FLAT is the most basic IVF index, and the encoded data stored in each unit is consistent with the original data.

-- Indexing building parameters
+- Index building parameters

    | Parameter   | Description     | Range     |
    | ------- | -------- |----------- |
    | `nlist` | Number of cluster units |[1, 65536] |

-   > Example: `{"nlist": 2048}`
+   **Example:** `{"nlist": 2048}`

 - Search parameters